christophM/interpretable-ml-book/README.md

 - Figures can be referenced by using `[text of the link](#fig:tag-of-r-chunk-that-produced-figure)`
 - Start and end mathematical expressions with `$` (inline) or with `$$` (extra line).
 Will be automatically changed for leanpub with a regexpr.
 Conversion script only works if no empty spaces are in the formula.
 - Leave empty lines between formulas and text (if formula not inline).
 Formulas (with $$ ... $$) should be in one line and not over multiple lines (due to parser).
-- References have to be writen like this: `[^ref-tag]` and must be at the end of the respective file with `[^ref]: Details of the reference ...`.
+- References have to be written like this: `[^ref-tag]` and must be at the end of the respective file with `[^ref]: Details of the reference ...`.
 Make sure the space is included.
 References are collected in 10-reference.Rmd with the script references.R.
 Make sure not to use `[^ref-tag]: ` anywhere in the text, only at the bottom for the actual reference.

 Printing for  proofreading with extra line spacing:
 Build HTML book, go to manuscript/_book/libs/gitbook*/css/style.css, change line-height:1.7 to line-height:2.5, open local html with chrome, print to pdf with custom margin.